hadeson/minite/README.md

 Instead, please create a [GitHub Security Advisory](https://github.com/nanobrowser/nanobrowser/security/advisories/new) to report the vulnerability responsibly.
 This allows us to address the issue before it's publicly disclosed.

-We appreciate your help in keeping Nanobrowser and its users safe!
+We appreciate your help in keeping Minite and its users safe!

 ## 💬 Community